failsafe-lib/failsafe/README.md

 ## Introduction

-Recurrent is a simple, zero-dependency library for performing retries on Java 1.6+.
+Recurrent is a simple, zero-dependency library for performing retries.
 It features:

 * [Flexible retry policies](#retry-policies)
 * [Synchronous](synchronous-retries) and [asynchronous retries](#asynchronous-retries)